greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

     Default: not set

 listen\_addr
-:   Specifies a list of interface addresses where PgBouncer listens for TCP connections.
+:   Specifies a list of comma-separated interface addresses where PgBouncer listens for TCP connections.
 You may also use `*`, which means to listen on all interfaces.
 If not set, only Unix socket connections are accepted.

     Specify addresses numerically \(IPv4/IPv6\) or by name.